OfficeDev/Office-IT-Pro-Deployment-Scripts/Check-DiskSpace/README_Check-DiskSpace.md

           the PowerShell function in the script into your PowerShell session which will allow you to run the function 'Get-ModernOfficeApps' from the console

-5. A folder called FolderData.csv containing the results will be copied to Public\Documents.
+5. A folder called "FolderData.csv" containing the results will be copied to Public\Documents.

-6. Open Excel Template.xlsx.
-Click the Data Tab and under Connections choose Refresh All.
+6. Open "Excel Template.xlsx", click the Data Tab and under Connections choose Refresh All.

-7. Follow the instructions in Excel 2016 New Charts.docx to insert the data into a Treemap or Sunburst chart.
+7. Follow the instructions in "Excel 2016 New Charts.docx" to insert the data into a Treemap or Sunburst chart.